-All data, sensitive material and personal information will be stored in line with the school's data protection policy.
+All data, sensitive material and personal information will be stored in line with the school's General Data Protection Regulation procedures.

 Section 10: Reviewing the Policy

 This policy will be reviewed annually to ensure that it is up to date and following best practices.